 Does the candidate need to be Dutch?

-There are two possibilities to employ a Young Expert.
+Not necessarily, as there are two possibilities to employ a Young Expert.
 Organisations can employ either a Dutch Young Expert, or a local Young Expert.
 The Dutch Young Expert must always have the Dutch nationality, and they are expected to be fluent in both English and Dutch.
 The Dutch Young Expert can be stationed in any of the countries that are eligible from grants from the Dutch Good Growth Fund, which can be found on this page.

 It is also possible to employ a local Young Expert.
 This Young Expert should always have the nationality of the country where the project is based (e.g. a Kenyan national in Kenya and a Colombian national in Colombia).
 The same list of eligible countries applies.
 All of the Young Experts must be fluent in English.
 More information on the criteria can be found in the guidelines.